PMTDVA/PDEJ/README.md

 An Advanced C# Cheat Menu for Windows Emulators.
 Built In Visual Studio.

+NOTE
+U NEED TO ADD THE DLLS IN THE REFERENCE FOLDER TO THE PROJECT REFERENCE INORDER TO WORK

 Features
 1. Supports Patching.
 2. Single line memory Patching.